adamglenn/ur-admissions/content/test-page.md

       text_c: text-wvu-blue
 content_blocks:
   - _bookshop_name: section/profile
+    profiles: []
     name: Clarence Moore
     headline: Why WVU?
-    show: 2024-09-18
+    show: 2024-09-18T00:00:00Z
     thumbnail: clarence_moore.jpg
     thumbnail_alt: Clarence Moore profile picture
     subline: 2024 Law graduate from Moreno Valley, California
-    quote: |
+    quote: >
       WVU Law recognizes the value of diversity in the legal profession, which is important to me.
 Also, WVU Law houses the West Virginia Innocence Project and I wanted to attend a law school with that option.
     also_see:
       - ref: law_school
   - _bookshop_name: section/hero